 With 90 percent of all SMS messages read within three minutes, it’s easy to see why investing your marketing efforts into mobile marketing is expected to reach USD 200 billion by 2019.
 It’s a productive tool.

 An easy way to avoid simple mistakes is to use a bulk messaging system.
 Some companies rely on outdated software—which could be considered the fifth most common mistake.
 Their lack of functionality often inhibits essential features, such as the inclusion of loyalty programs.
 A recent report showed more than 90 percent of people felt they had benefited from loyalty programs and thought them worthwhile.
 The best way to improve a text messaging strategy is to learn from industry mistakes to avoid common pitfalls.
-By avoiding this typical blunders, your brand will be one step ahead of the competition - and ready to engage your customers.
+By avoiding these typical blunders, your brand will be one step ahead of the competition - and ready to engage your customers.

 With a full suite of mobile-integrated tools, including advanced SMS software, Whispir is uniquely placed to help you skip the gaffes and develop an effective mobile engagement strategy.
-Get in touch with one of our team members today.